Rhaya's Sugar Rant

 You need to do what you need to do to get your equilibrium back.
 When those brain circuits have cooled down, and they will cool down, you now know what sweetness to let back in your life - some blueberries, pomegranates, blood oranges and other lovely things before you reach for any date sweetened raw “energy balls”!

-I hope this helped - watch out for added sugars, even good ones, and relax about fruit and have a wonderful new year.
+I hope this helped - watch out for added sugars, even good ones and relax about fruit.